 I put together a huge list of the top 27 Amway Diamonds of all time.
-I think you might enjoy that and want to check it out.
+I think you will enjoy reading that detailed post.

 If you look at most of the successful people in Amway, most of them joined prior to 1990, and most of those folks joined prior to 1980.
 There are a few exceptions to this rule, but not many!
-You could still join Amway today and achieve big success (Diamond and above), but it would be very hard to do.
+You could still join Amway today and achieve big success (Diamond and above), but it would be difficult.

 During my time with World Wide Dream Builders, they taught that Amway was a two to five year plan to financial freedom.
 During my 2.5 years with the company, we only had one or two new Diamonds in WWDB, so I questioned how good the plan really was.
 Hands down the biggest challenge was attrition.
 Keeping people “plugged in” to the system and ordering the products each month was hard to do.

-While it might be difficult to join Amway today and become a Diamond, I think anyone could join the company and make $500 to $1000 per month by building a little retail business.
-One of my best tips would be to avoid the systems and tools at all costs.
+While it might be difficult to join Amway today and become a Diamond, I think anyone could join the company and make $500 to $1,000 per month by building a part-time retail business.
+One of my best tips would be to avoid the systems and tools.
 The major problems with the systems are the expense.
-For most folks participating in the system will eat up any of the profits that you do have!
+For most folks participating in the system will eat up any of the profits that you do generate.

 I would also tell anyone joining Amway today to build up a customer base first.
-Five 10-20 personal customers so you can make $200 to $1000 per month in retail commissions.
+Develop 10 to 20 personal customers so you can make $200 to $1,000 per month in retail commissions.
 Do that BEFORE you go out and promote the business opportunity.
-If you just go out and just try to RECRUIT-RECRUIT-RECRUIT, you will spin your wheels, get bad results and get burnt out!
+If you just go out and just try to RECRUIT-RECRUIT-RECRUIT, you will spin your wheels, get bad results, and get burnt out!
 Trust me.
 I’ve been there and done that.

 Another tip would be to study marketing, sales, and lead generation.
 Learn how to sell and learn how to generate leads online and offline.
 This will really help you out in your Amway business.
 Treat it like a business and it will pay you like a business.
-Treat it like a hobby and it will pay you like a hobby.
+Treat it like a hobby and you will lose money.
 Does that make sense?